thoughtram/blog/_posts/2017-06-23-announcing-angular-master-class-in-houston.md

 ---

-#### Angular 4 Master Class
+#### Angular Master Class

 It's been a couple of month since we've last run our training in the USA, so we are very pleased to announce that our Angular Master Class is coming to **Houston in August!**

-We found the perfect, artsy venue that will get everyone into the right piece of mind to learn the nuances and power of Angular 4.
+We found the perfect, artsy venue that will get everyone into the right piece of mind to learn the nuances and power of Angular.
 The event takes place on the **August 22 - 25, 2017** in the Bisong Art Gallery.

 <img src="/images/amc_houston_hall.jpg" alt="AMC Houston Event Location">

-You or your team should attend our 4-day **Angular 4 Master Class** training.
+You or your team should attend our 4-day **Angular Master Class** training.

 *  Day 1: Jump Start with full, high-level introduction to Angular
 *  Day 2: Observables & Component Architecture